 Yes, pension pots and capital investments are one of the most sorted out ways to ensure your sunset years are smooth sailing, but with the invention of equity release1, you can now even get to take a world tour after retirement.

+So, let’s take a closer look at what is equity release at it’s core?
 Equity release is a home mortgage that allows proprietors aged 55 and above to untie the value in their property by turning it into a capital lump sum or regular income.
-One of the most popular equity release schemes is the lifetime mortgage2 that offers you the right to retain ownership, right to reside in your home until the loan comes to an end, and tax-free cash that you don’t have to repay monthly.
+One of the most popular equity release schemes is the lifetime mortgage that offers you the right to retain ownership, right to reside in your home until the loan comes to an end, and tax-free cash that you don’t have to repay monthly.